NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 As with the rest of the project, if you have any suggestions we would love to hear from you! :)

+## The OASIS API & Karma System

+The OASIS API will allow [Everything to talk to Everything](#bridge) else and will act as the worlds universal API/protcol.
+At the centre of this is the central profile/avatar where the user's data will be stored.
+Part of this data will include the karma they have earnt in Our World as well as the karma they have earnt in any of the inter-connected satillite apps/games that use the OASIS API.

+The karma will be grouped into the following categories:

+* **Our World** - Earnt by completing quests within Our Word itself.
+* **Self Help/Improvement** - Earnt by improving your wellbeing by progressing in meditation, yoga, mindfulness, exercise apps/games/websites (includes Our World) etc.
+* **Helping People** - Earnt by helping people in Our World or in any other app/game/website.
+This could include counselling, healing, giving advice on a social network, donating, etc
+* **Helping The Enviroment** - Earnt by helping the enviroment such as planting a tree, saving the rain forest, campaigning to save your local park, picking up litter, cleaning up the ocean, etc
+* **Helping Animals**
+* **Contributing Towards A Good Cause - Content** - Writing content for any good cause.
+* **Contributing Towards A Good Cause - Sharing** - Sharing a good cause (including any content such as blogs, etc).
+* **Contributing Towards A Good Cause - Admin** - Doing admin work for a good cause.
+If it is non-paid then you earn even more karma.
+* **Contributing Towards A Good Cause - Creator/Organiser** - Organising/creating a good cause (this will give you more karma than the other good cause categories)
+* **Contributing Towards A Good Cause - Funder** - Donate to a good cause/charity.
+* **Contributing Towards A Good Cause - Speaker** - Do public speaking for a good cause.
+* **Contributing Towards A Good Cause - Peaceful Protestor/Activist** - Attending a peaceful protest to being about positive change in the world.
+* Other

+The list above is subject to change with more cateogires likely to be added later as the system evolves and matures...

+You will be able to see how the karma you have earnt is broken down into these categories on the users profile/avatar.
+Various quests, special powers, abilities, items, locations, etc will unlock once you have reached a certain minimum karma level.
+If you fall below that level by losing karma then they will become locked again.
+The minimum karma level would normally be your total karma level but it could also be a combination of the various karma categories above.
+For example to enter a special mystic temple in Our World you may need a total karma level of 1000, karma level of 500 in Self Help/Improvement & 500 karma level for Our World.
+You could need a karma level of 300 for Helping Animals to access a secret animal sanctuary within Our World.

+You will also be able to view the karma levels of other users, this can help you reach out to them to help improve their karma in cateogries they are lacking in by inviting them on a Quest with you or your group.
+You

 ## .NET HDK

 We will soon also begin work on the .NET HDK to open up the amazing Holochain to the massive .NET & Unity ecosystem's, which will help turbocharge the holochain ecosystem they are trying to build...